loguerci/hydra_project/readme.md

 python main.py --port 8080
 ```

-Once the server is running, a list of the available audio devices is printed to the console,
+Once the server is running, a list of the available audio devices is printed to the console.
-choose the number corresponding to the microphone/input that you want to use
+Choose the number corresponding to the microphone/input that you wish to use.

 Then, open localhost:8080 in your browser and start experiencing Audiomorph!